MrDamienJones/Basic_iTunes_Python_ETL/README.md

 - Creating MyRatingDigit Column.
 - Replacing blank values to prevent IntCastingNaN errors.
 - Setting Data Types.
-- Creating CSV of DataFrame.
+- Creating Parquet file from DataFrame.

-This document is supported by [Creating A Basic iTunes ETL With Python And AWS Data Wrangler](https://www.amazonwebshark.com/creating-a-basic-itunes-etl-with-python-and-aws-data-wrangler) on [amazonwebshark.com](https://www.amazonwebshark.com).
+This document is supported by [Creating A Basic iTunes ETL With Python And AWS Data Wrangler](https://www.amazonwebshark.com/creating-a-basic-itunes-etl-with-python-and-aws-data-wrangler) and [Ingesting iTunes Data Into AWS With Python And Athena](https://www.amazonwebshark.com/ingesting-itunes-data-into-aws-with-python-and-athena) on [amazonwebshark.com](https://www.amazonwebshark.com).

 ## Prerequisites